nesterow/frontless/readme.md

 - It provides natural HTTP routing `[page.riot -> GET /page]`
 - It uses FeathersJS on client and server
 - It allows to update components' state directly from server response
+- It renders pages after all async operetions complete ✊

 ### The Stack
 Before you start, it is highly recommended to have essential understanding of following technologies: